-This guide shows Premium Plan customers how to migrate to the new pricing plan on Google Maps Platform.
+This guide shows Premium Plan customers how to migrate to the Google Maps Platform pay-as-you-go pricing model.

-- Starting November 1, 2018, Premium Plan customers will be able to migrate to the new Google Maps Platform pricing plan once their current Premium Plan contract expires.
-Only contracts whose end date is November 1, 2018, or later, are eligible to be migrated to Google Maps Platform.
-Contracts expiring prior to that date must be renewed on Premium Plan.
+- Starting November 1, 2018, Premium Plan customers can migrate to the Google Maps Platform pay-as-you-go pricing model once their current Premium Plan contract expires.
+Only contracts whose end date is November 1, 2018, or later, can migrate to Google Maps Platform.
+Contracts expiring prior to November 1, 2018 must be renewed on Premium Plan.

 - Existing Premium Plan customers will not be required to make any code changes to migration (e.g. no changes to Client IDs or API keys are needed).